ROCm/ROCm.github.io/ROCmInstall.md

 #### Supported Operating Systems - New operating systems available

-The ROCm 1.9.0 platform has been tested on the following operating systems:
+The ROCm 1.9.x platform has been tested on the following operating systems:
  * Ubuntu 16.04 &.
-18.04
+18.04 (Version 16.04.3 and newer or kernels 4.13 and newer)
  * CentOS 7.4 &.
 7.5 (Using devetoolset-7 runtime support)
  * RHEL 7.4. &.
 7.5  (Using devetoolset-7 runtime support)

 ### Installing from AMD ROCm repositories

-AMD is hosting both Debian and RPM repositories for the ROCm 1.9.0 packages at this time.
+AMD is hosting both Debian and RPM repositories for the ROCm 1.9.1 packages at this time.

 The packages in the Debian repository have been signed to ensure package integrity.